Killua Castle - Westmeath - Southern Ireland

 It was mainly due to their illustrious cousin: Sir Walter Raleigh that they acquired such large areas of land in Ireland during the 16th century.

-It was however a later family member who were after distinguished service in Cromwell's army was awarded the confiscated lands of the Knights Hospitallers of St John at Killua.
+It was however a later family member who after distinguished service in Cromwell's army was awarded the confiscated lands of the Knights Hospitallers of St. John at Killua.

 Today Killua Castle is but a ruin but if you let your imagination run wild it's easy to imagine ghostly apparitions at the many dark and empty windows in the castle walls.